Transfer function interpolation remainder formula of rational Krylov subspace methods: The error formula of the two-sided projection method

-\item It is observed that the Krylov subspace type methods can not maintain the stability of the system.
-By Theorem \ref{thm:main_result_1}, we easily get the reason.
-The error formula is independent of the stability of $A$.
+\item It is observed that the Krylov subspace type methods are incapable of maintaining the stability of the system.
+The reasons are now apparent from an examination of Theorem \ref{thm:main_result_1}.
+The error formula is not reliant on the stability of the matrix $A$.
 Specifically, the condition of Theorem \ref{thm:main_result_1} does not require \eig$(A)$ be in the left half plane.
-Thus, we can not expect this two-sided projection method to maintain the stability, unless we add more constrains.
-Note that there exist some other applications which do not involve the stability of $A$ (e.g. \cite[(3.4)]{MR2776701} \cite[Theorem 3.1]{lin2020solving}).
+Therefore, it is not reasonable to anticipate that this two-sided projection method will maintain stability unless additional constraints are introduced.
+Note that there exist some other applications which do not involve the stability of $A$ (e.g. \cite[(3.4)]{MR2776701} \cite[Theorem 3.1]{MR4392235}).

 \end{enumerate}